Scholarships for Plant Pathology

 University of Wisconsin - Madison, College of Agricultural and Life Sciences

-The Wisconsin Fertilizer and Chemical Association Scholarship pays more than $1,400.00 to each of the three recipients.
+The Wisconsin Fertilizer and Chemical Association Scholarship pays more than $1,400.00 to each of its three recipients.
 United States citizens who have demonstrated leadership ability, good academic achievement, and have made positive contributions to the University community are welcome to apply.

 The Gavin and Mary Weis Scholarship provides a stipend to an outstanding student in the field of horticulture (including plant pathology) annually.
 The amount of the award varies from year to year.
 Students with demonstrated financial need, who have distinguished themselves academically, and who are active in the University and professional horticulture community are encouraged to apply.